 Now you're ready to sugar!
 If you use the sugar wax at room temperature (called paste), it is best for hair as short as 1/16 of an inch.
 If the hair is longer (about ¼ inch), you will need to slightly heat up the sugar wax in a microwave until it is gooey (gel).
 The paste can be applied with your hands but for the gel, you will need small wooden spatulas and muslin or epilating strips to remove it.

-1. Cleanse the area you want to treat with an organic antibacterial soap.
+1. Cleanse the area you want to treat with a bar of organic antibacterial soap.
 Dry your skin thoroughly.

 2. For the paste: Take a small amount of sugar paste and roll it into a ball between your palms.
 Place the paste over your skin and flatten it with your fingertips until you have a layer about ¼ inch thick.
 Be sure to apply the sugar wax in the opposite direction to which the hair is growing